Before you push your commits you always have to perform the following steps:

 - If working on a feature branch or on a fork: also integrate with the base branch (from which you branched off and want to merge back later) by merging it to your branch, using

 git merge <base-branch-to-merge-from>

 Make sure all the following tests are green:

 - Protractor end to end tests (see e2e Testing)

-It is also highly recommended to run this tests regularly and keep them green.
-Letting tests fails for longer time is not good and will lead to integration problems later.
+It is also highly recommended to run these tests regularly and keep them green.
+Letting tests fail for a longer time is not a good idea because it will lead to integration difficulties later on.

 See also Code of Conduct